It wasn't something anyone was prepared to handle

 Assassination, funeral, and burial all in 48 hours.
 Four dark days for our country.
 The tragedy set a new standard for how breaking news could be delivered.

-Page 2 of 2 - Despite the fact that we were in the midst of The Cold War and drills on what to do when the Russians dropped The Bomb routinely took place in our schools, the assassination was frightening.
+Despite the fact that we were in the midst of The Cold War and drills on what to do when the Russians dropped The Bomb routinely took place in our schools, the assassination was frightening.
 It marked the death of not only a president, but of America's sense of hope.

 That event altered so much.
 And Kennedy became more of a myth than a man.
 It was inevitable.
 Generations have wondered how life would have been had he lived.